 Buy individualized gifts for everyone

 When we had to buy for all Patrick’s nieces and nephews we would save a ton of time by buying movie passes for them all.
-Sure, it’s not a well-thought out, personalized gift, but there are six of them who ranged over almost 10 years, so it was quick and easy.
+Sure, it’s not a well-thought-out, personalized gift, but there are six of them who range over almost 10 years, so it was quick and easy.

 Those kids do their own gift exchange with each other, so we’re off the hook for them now.
 They are also all 18+ so they don’t count as “kids” anymore.
 Now we buy for our three youngest nieces.
 Two of them are sisters so I look for a game or other gift they would enjoy together.

 My sister and I don’t even buy gifts for each other.
 She buys for my kids and my kids buy for her, but we don’t need anything.
 Exchanging bottles of wine, or gift cards, is really a waste of time – or so we decided.
 I mean we can buy our own bottles of wine, right?

 I love looking at Christmas decor.
 All the seasonal imagery can be beautiful, but I don’t want it in my house.
 I have a hard enough time keeping my home tidy with all our regular crap in it.
 The moment I add more “things” I start to lose my sanity.

 Every year we put up a tree.
 We decorate it from our four boxes of decor, and hide those boxes downstairs for the week (maybe two) that the tree is up.
 Then we bring those boxes back upstairs after Christmas and reload everything back into them.
 And that’s about it.
 We have some Christmas window stickies, stuffies and decor that sit around the house.
 Some of that comes out most years, but we don’t do Christmas villages or change out our cushions or artwork or any of that time-consuming stuff.